johndgiese/dotvim/README.md

 Note: these instructions assume that you have git-scm installed (git-scm comes with curl--which Vundle requires to use!).

-Also note these install instructions assume that your vim directory is in: C:\Users\Yourname\, modify as necessary.
+Also note these install instructions assume that your vim directory is in your $HOME directory, which is usually: C:\Users\Yourname\ .
+You can check what the $HOME environment variable is in the command prompt:

+    echo %HOME%

+You can change the $HOME environment variable as follows:

+    setx HOME "C:\Users\YourName"

+When you are running the commands below, make sure to replace "YourName" everytime it occurs

 ### 1. Downlod the repository into the vimfiles folder